Accommodation in Sydney

 However, it is certainly not a necessity to go through a real estate agent, and listings of available properties can be found on numerous online property portals and in local newspapers.

-Renting property in Sydney
+Renting accommodation in Sydney

 Viewings for Sydney accommodation are usually at set times, and if the property is well-priced, expats should expect to be viewing with up to a dozen other people.
 Many properties are managed through an agent, and references will usually be required.